darintern/tinderClone/README.md

 Aug, 4, 2019  ------ Plan for today is to design inbox scene and add functionality for it and also design setting page.
 I'll try today - tommorow upload design of our app (it would take some time, cus we don't have appropriate design in figma, so need to do)

+Aug, 5, 2019  ------ Plan for today is to save user profile and make push notification or other cool stuff !!!
+Don't have time to learn figma, so until i'll learn i can't upload it .
+So let's get started !!!